Southeast Unitarian Universalist Summer Institute: Governance

 SUUSI is an independent, incorporated, not-for-profit organization governed by its bylaws and policy manual.
 SUUSI has a 14-member Board of Trustees, of which 11 are voting members.
 The Board chooses the Director of the Institute and approves the operating budget.
 Board positions are both elected and appointed.
 Unitarian Universalist churches are organized into regional districts.
 Several SUUSI Board positions are appointed by the three southeastern UU district boards.
 At large and youth representatives are elected at SUUSI.
 SUUSI is a member of the Council of Unitarian Universalist Camps and Conferences.

 Operations

 The Core Staff is composed of the Director and staff leaders who coordinate the numerous departments and activities associated with this one-week Institute and camp.
-Departments include Communications, Denominational Affairs, Equipment, Locations, Nature, Nightlife, Registration/Housing, Teens, Treasurer, Workshops, Youth and Young Adults.
-In addition, approximately 150 SUUSI attendees complete the totally volunteer staff needed to manage all the camp activities.
+Departments include Communications, Nurture (previously Denominational Affairs), Equipment, Locations, Nature, Nightlife, Registration/Housing, Age-Group Programming (including Youth, Middlers, Teens, Young Adults and Middlers), Treasurer, and Workshops.
+In addition, many SUUSI attendees complete the totally volunteer staff needed to manage all the camp activities.
 All SUUSI staff members report to a Core Staff member, ultimately reporting to the Director, who in turn reports to the above mentioned board.